Created by Ed Lacy

 And so, reluctantly, he goes back to work, and almost immediately lands a case, a nasty little case of industrial espionage involving illegal wiretaps, a radical new vacuum cleaner design and Eva Jones, a “hundred-dollars-per-night nympho” hired to seduce an executive who works for the client’s competition.

 The cover blurbs and inside fly of my paperback copy make a big deal about Eva, suggesting all sorts of hot and steamy sex, not to mention oodles of “suspense and violence,” but the magic of this impressive one-shot is the surprising amount of compassion and heart it shows.

-Author Lacy (actually Leonard S. Zinberg) is best known for creating the ground-breaking African-American private eye Toussaint Moore, but he’s also responsible for some other fine hard-boiled detectives, including as Hal Darling, Barney Harris, John O’Hara, Matt Ranzino and Lee Hayes.
+Author Lacy (actually Leonard S. Zinberg) is best known for creating the ground-breaking African-American private eye Toussaint Moore, but he’s also responsible for some other fine hard-boiled detectives, including as Hal Darling, Marty Bond, Barney Harris, John O’Hara, Matt Ranzino and Lee Hayes.

 STRAIGHT FROM THE AUTHOR’S MOUTH